Image fusion is the process of combining relevant information in two or more images of a scene into a single highly

 Image fusion techniques assume that the given images are already registered.
 In many situations, this assumption does

-not hold and the images need to be registered before they are fused.
+not hold and the images need to be registered before they can be fused.
 In the following, an example of multi-exposure

 image fusion is given where the images are not registered.
 In this example, first, the images are registered and then, the

 registered images are fused.
-To find out about various image registration techniques, visit the image registration page.
+To find out various image registration software available, visit the

 (a) (b)